PlanktoScope/PlanktoScope/documentation/docs/operation/user-interface.md

 When you open the "Node-RED dashboard link" from the [PlanktoScope's landing page](index.md#access-your-planktoscopes-software), you will reach a page like what is shown in the screenshot above.

 From here, you can quickly access any of the available tabs.
-The buttons are only the most used functionnalities of the machine.
+The buttons are only the most used functionalities of the machine.
 Three others tabs are accessible only through the hamburger menu on the top left of the screen (the three horizontal lines):

 - Wifi
 - Administration